Kimara-Emmanuel/First-website/README.md

-This is the first website I created
+This is just when i had started learning HTML